FredBaos/Local_Chatbot_MCP_v1/README.md

 ## Other things to explore, include or change in my project

+- create some knowledge or documentation and add the below + pdf from drive RAG : Chunking -> vectorize with embeddings in vector DB, then you can query it to retrieve relevant chunks from DB. also check interest of citation tracking and metadata usage.

 - keep chatbot state in some (vector) DB?
 - enable context as each input to model independent
 - check for optimal folder structure to have MCP RAG Vector DB etc.